NixOS/nixpkgs/doc/languages-frameworks/lua.section.md

 ### Temporary Lua environment with `nix-shell`

-For development you may need to use multiple environments.
-`nix-shell` gives the possibility to temporarily load another environment, akin to `virtualenv`.

 There are two methods for loading a shell with Lua packages.
 The first and recommended method is to create an environment with `lua.buildEnv` or `lua.withPackages` and load that.
 E.g.